 Mathematics without LaTeX

-If I just want equations I don’t need TeX-the-software, just TeX-the-mathematical-markup.
+If I just want equations, I don’t need TeX-the-software, just TeX-the-mathematical-markup.
 Lots of things can render TeX math.
 Which tools work depends on what kind of document I am working with.
-In HTML documents there are libraries such as MathJax and KaTeX with will hunt down math and render it.
+In HTML documents, there are libraries such as MathJax and KaTeX that will hunt down math and render it.

-TODO: I should probably say what I mean by rendering and inlining, because it is, as with many thing relating to the internet infrastructure, not quite obvious.
+🚧TODO🚧 clarify: I should probably say what I mean by rendering and inlining, because it is, as with many things relating to the internet infrastructure, not quite obvious.

 1 MathJax